davideCaligola/experimentalRoboticsLab_assignment1/README.md

 * The linear gain was reduced from 0.0025 to 0.002 in the real robot.
 * The angular velocity was reduced from -0.5 to -0.4 in the real robot.
 * Of course, there is no need for gazebo and urdf parts in the real robot.
-* The threshold to reach a marker was increased from 175 pixels to 185 pixels in the real robot.

 ## Results